joshcanhelp/josh-to-11/input/symlinked/cocktails/Kentucky Buck or Colonel.md

+---
+tags: []
+---

 It's just a Moscow Mule with bourbon, which is to say, it's a Moscow Mule *but better.* The ginger beer you use makes a huge difference in the outcome but you only need a few ounces.
 Something fancy like [RGB](https://rachelsgingerbeer.com) is good but can overshadow the rest of the cocktail.
 My favorite is Cock and Bull.

 * 3 oz [[Bourbon]]
 * 1 oz lemon or lime juice